secretlounge/www/content/rules/g.md

 -
 Do not post NSFW material (gore, porn, etc.)
 -
-Do not discuss topics unrelated to technology or video games.
+Do not discuss topics unrelated to technology.
 Some off-topic is allowed, but keep it short.
 {{% /ruleify %}}